-This course describes how heating, ventilation and air conditioning systems work together in a residence.
-Upon successful completion of this course, the student should be able to identify the functions of the components of an air-conditioning system a heating system, and the electrical system that connect the systems together.
-Topics will include heat laws, refrigeration cycles, electrical theory, various types of furnaces, air conditioners, and types of controls.
-The student should also be able to identify electrical and combustion components and their relationships within the residence.
+This is a course to explain how active and passive systems work together in a residence, and to discuss the energy efficiency of each system.
+Upon successful completion of this course, the student will be able to identify the components of the building shell and their relationship to air-conditioning systems, heating systems, hot water heating, lighting, appliances, occupants, and the electrical or gas systems that supply energy.
+Topics will include heat laws, refrigeration cycle, electrical theory, various types of furnaces, air conditioners, hot water heaters, lighting, windows and doors, and various types of controls.
 The student will be required to provide ANSI Z87 safety glasses and may be expected to provide other basic hand tools and/or equipment.
-3 hrs. lecture, 2 hrs. lab/wk.